Pruning tomatoes

 There is a lot of discussion on whether or not pruning is actually better for your tomatoes.
 In some cases, there are clear benefits to prevent disease spread and increase airflow.
 There are also benefits to the vigor of a plant.

 However on the other side, there are also drawbacks to pruning, and specifically, over-pruning.
-You must be careful not to prune too much, because you could end up stunting the plant’s growth.
+You must be careful not to prune too much, because depending on where you prune, you could end up stunting the plant’s growth.
 More about that in a minute.

 Also, the tomato uses the leaves as protection from harsh weather.
 Harsh sun can scald fruit, and overly wet weather can crack it.
-The leaves serve to protect the fruit from a number of different conditions
+The leaves serve to protect the fruit from a number of different weather and temperature conditions.

 Pruning Tomatoes